 The confectioner distributes 410,000 tonnes of sweet treats annually.
 Who knew?

-If you find yourself criminally underexposed to Roshen’s delights, pop along to their store on Valova Street.
+If you find yourself criminally underexposed to Roshen’s delights, pop along to its store on Valova Street.

 Each store is a lavish showroom and the window displays are worth the trip alone.
 Inside you’ll find stacks, shelves and boxes of Roshen’s signature sweets.